All Episodes

 It's dedicated to funding blood cancer research, education, and patient services.

-Uh they do international work, uh, they fund research at home and abroad, and the mission's very simple to cure the blood cancers, leukemia, lymphoma, Hodgkin's disease, and myeloma.
+And the mission is very simple, to cure the blood cancers, leukemia, lymphoma, Hodgkin's disease, and myeloma.

-Uh, it in the process improve the quality of life of patients and their families.
+And in the process, improve the quality of life of patients and their families.

 740,000 patients and their families are living with these diseases today, as well as 110,000 newly diagnosed patients every year.

-Now, during this program, 18 people will die uh of one of these cancers.
+During this program, 18 people will die of one of these cancers.

-We haven't gotten the point where everyone is saved.
+We haven't gotten to the point where everyone is saved.

-The most common form of childhood leukemia now, however, has an overall survival rate that's risen to 86% since last year.
+Leukemia, number one cancer killer of children under the age of 20, the most common form of childhood leukemia, now, however, has an overall survival rate that's risen to 86% since last year.

-Hodgkin's disease today is considered One of the most curable forms of blood cancers.
+Now, Hodgkin's disease, Hodgkin's disease today is considered one of the most curable forms of blood cancers.

 The five-year survival rate is now 85%, even higher for those under 20.